sarahlibx/project-2/README.md

 - Modify sign up/sign in routes to normalize username's with capital or lowercase letters (to prevent sign in errors!)

+- Add functionality to update progress of book you are currently read (ie: page count)

 - Improve Error.ejs page to display error message for the given error, rather than just 'error'

 - Refactor for mobile first design/responsive styles